Dynamical Variational Autoencoders: A Comprehensive Review: Training

 \section{Training}

-The variational lower-bound for the KVAE model starts as usual:
+The VLB for the KVAE model writes as follows:

-where we have used the proposed decomposition of the posterior as well as the generative model.
+where we use the proposed decomposition of both the generative and inference models.

-In practice, one first samples from $q_{\phi}(\mya[t]|\myx[t])$ for every $t$.
+In practice, one first samples from $q_{\phi}(\mya[t]|\myx[t])$ for each $t$.
 These samples are fed to a standard Kalman smoother that computes $p_{\theta}(\myz[1:T]|\mya[1:T],\myu[1:T])$.
 We can then easily sample from this distribution.
-Importantly, this allows for jointly learning the parameters of the VAE (both encoder and decoder) and of the LG-LDS.
-Alternatively, one could get rid of $\myz[1:T]$ by integrating this out, but this would then not allow for learning the parameters of the LG-LDS using stochastic gradient ascent.
+This allows for jointly learning the parameters of the VAE (both the encoder and decoder) and those of the LG-LDS.